** The folowing information is now out of date and no longer valid **

-There are two other ports along the North West Malaysian coast where you can catch a ferry to Langkawi island.
+There are also two other ports along the north-west Malaysian coast where you can catch a ferry to Langkawi island.

 If you are arriving in Penang for the first time by boat, the port is just a 10 minute walk away from most of the hotels and guesthouses or you can jump in a taxi for about RM 10 (agree on a price first).

-If you need to catch a bus to other parts of the island, the Jetty bus terminal is less than 5 minutes walk away.
+If you need to catch a bus to other parts of the island, the Jetty bus terminal is less than 5 to 10 minutes walk away.

-Just turn left as you come out of the terminal and walk along Weld Quay for a few hundred metres - you can't miss it!
+Just turn left as you come out of the Penang Ferry Terminal and walk along Weld Quay until you see the bus station on the left - you can't miss it!